Darius Garland

 Darius Kinnard Garland (born January 26, 2000) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He played college basketball for the Vanderbilt Commodores.
 Born in Gary, Indiana, Garland is the son of former professional basketball player Winston Garland.
 Garland attended Brentwood Academy in high school, joining the varsity basketball team in eighth grade and leaving as a four-time state champion and three-time Tennessee Mr. Basketball winner.
 He was a five-star recruit, ranked among the best point guards in the 2018 class, and a McDonald's All-American.
+He is a two-time NBA All-Star.

 Garland committed to Vanderbilt as the best recruit in program history.
 After five games, his college career was cut short by a meniscus injury, which prompted him to leave the team to prepare for the NBA draft.
-After scrutiny in his first season due to perceived disappointing play, Garland was named to his first NBA All-Star Game in 2022, and finished third in voting for the NBA's Most Improved Player award the same year.
+After criticism in his first season due to perceived disappointing play, Garland was named to his first NBA All-Star Game in 2022, and finished third in voting for the NBA's Most Improved Player award the same year.
+He was named an All-Star again in 2025.